-- The ticket has been read since it was last changed. - In a ticket is unread since it was last changed.
-When a note is added to a ticket, the ticket is reset to unread for other users. - - Email notification is pending (page 127) since the ticket was last changed.
+- The ticket has been read since it was last changed. - Email notification is pending (page 127) since the ticket was last changed.
 Select the ticket and click Stop Notification to prevent notification. - The ticket is locked for editing.

 Previewing Tickets